Beaumont Hills: Commercial area

 Beaumont Hills Shopping Centre officially opened in September 2009.

+Education

+Beaumont Hills Public School was established in 2006, as of 2024, it has just under 500 students.

+Malek Fahd Islamic School has a campus located in Beaumont Hills, it opened in 2011.
+As of 2021 it had a capacity of 450 students.

 Public transport

 CDC NSW provide several bus routes that run through Beaumont Hills (Mungerie Road, The Parkway, Brampton Drive) on a regular basis.
-There is also a local Sydney Metro Station located near a few minutes away, KELLYVILLE STATION.
+There is also a local Metro Station located in nearby Kellyville.